 Watch the training video explaining 5 hazards by visiting https://ninjasinnature.com/chi-pathway/

 Congratulations Ninja!

 You have completed the Chi Pathway Training and are one step closer to earning your next NiN Rank!

-You can download your Chi Certificate and order shirts, patches and more through the resource link below.
+You can download your Chi Certificate and order shirts, patches and more through the link in the online course.